Skip To Main Content text.skipToNavigation

 The best mattresses for people with disabilities

 Some disabilities can cause sleep issues.
-However, the right mattress can really help improve sleep quality.
+However, the right mattress can help improve sleep quality.
 And it isn’t just for those with back problems or painful physical conditions.
 Blind people suffer from disrupted sleeping patterns, and deafness can also make it hard to sleep due to disorientation, balance issues, and sometimes tinnitus.
 Even having a learning disability can make getting to sleep harder.

 So, when choosing a mattress, it's important to consider how firmness, temperature, and whether you toss and turn at night, can affect your sleep quality.
 Here, we'll explore these mattress properties in a little more detail: